• Skip to primary navigation

 *You can use light or dark brown sugar for this recipe.

-***It’s really important to not overcook pork chops or else they will turn out dry.
-I recommend to use an instant-read thermometer to check the temperature frequently and remove the chops from the oven as soon as they have reached an internal temperature of 145 degrees F.
+**It's really important to not overcook pork chops or they will turn out dry.
+I recommend to use an instant-read thermometer to check the temperature frequently.
+Remove the chops from the oven as soon as they have reached an internal temperature of 145 degrees F.

 Calories: 286kcalCarbohydrates: 9.5gProtein: 25.6gFat: 16.6gSaturated Fat: 5.5gCholesterol: 55mgSodium: 741mgPotassium: 88mgFiber: 0.3gSugar: 7.1gCalcium: 12mgIron: 1mg